Lean Six Sigma

-Lean Six Sigma is a method that uses a collaborative team effort to improve performance by systematically removing waste and reducing variation.
-It combines lean manufacturing/lean enterprise and Six Sigma to eliminate the eight kinds of waste (muda).
+Lean Six Sigma is a process improvement method that uses a collaborative team effort to improve performance by systematically removing operational waste and reducing process variation.
+It combines the many tools and techniques that form the "tool box" of Lean Management and Six Sigma to increase the velocity of value creation in business processes.

 History

 1980s–2000s

 Lean Six Sigma's predecessor, Six Sigma, originated from the Motorola company in the United States in 1986.
 Six Sigma was developed within Motorola to compete with the kaizen (or lean manufacturing) business model in Japan.

 In the 1990s, Allied Signal hired Larry Bossidy and introduced Six Sigma in heavy manufacturing.
 A few years later, General Electric's Jack Welch consulted Bossidy and implemented Six Sigma at the conglomerate.

 During the 2000s, Lean Six Sigma forked from Six Sigma and became its own unique process.
 While Lean Six Sigma developed as a specific process of Six Sigma, it also incorporates ideas from lean manufacturing, which was developed as a part of the Toyota Production System in the 1950s.